eswan18/ethanswan.com/courses/pages/python-for-ds-course.md

 - Something from the FiveThirtyEight [website data](https://data.fivethirtyeight.com) or [GitHub repo](https://github.com/fivethirtyeight/data).
 - Anything else you can find on the internet, within reasonable ethical boundaries.
 It's straightforward to find [CSVs of baby names over time](https://github.com/hadley/data-baby-names/blob/master/baby-names.csv) or an [API to fetch NBA data](https://github.com/swar/nba_api).
 You could even scrape a website using Python (see packages like [Scrapy](https://scrapy.org) and [Beautiful Soup](https://www.crummy.com/software/BeautifulSoup/bs4/doc/)).
 Acquiring the data via an API or scraping will net you extra points, as those are beyond the scope of what we discussed in this course.

-##### Rubric
+##### Grading Details
+The first project-related grade is the Check-in, due for Session 5.
+You must show that you have a GitHub repo with code in it that imports your data and does some data wrangling -- joining, filtering, cleaning, etc.
+This is worth 5% of your course grade, so take advantage of the easy points.

+The other 50 percentage points come from your final submission, and are graded via the [rubric](/courses/rubrics/python-for-ds-course-final-project).
-The project grading system allows for a great deal of flexibility on the students' side.
+This rubric for a great deal of flexibility on your side.
-Teams earn points by completing tasks from a list, with different tasks worth various point values based primarily on two things: the difficulty and how integral the task is to the data science workflow.
+Points are earned by completing tasks from the list, with different tasks worth various point values based primarily on two things: the difficulty and how integral the task is to the data science workflow.
 Larger teams are expected to earn more points for an equivalent grade.

-See the [course rubric page](/courses/rubrics/python-for-ds-course-final-project) for complete details of how projects will be graded.